sohampatel1483/containers-from-scratch/Readme.md

 ---

-This project was created as part of the course **Virtualization and Cloud Computing (CS695)** at IIT Bombay, taught by Prof. Purushottam Kulkarni.
+This project was created as part of the course **Virtualization and Cloud Computing (CS695)** at IIT Bombay, taught by Prof. Purushottam Kulkarni (Spring 2025).